awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  To check if a query is using parallel query, check the query execution plan \(also known as the "explain plan"\) by running the [EXPLAIN](https://dev.mysql.com/doc/refman/5.6/en/execution-plan-information.html) statement\.
 For examples of how SQL statements, clauses, and expressions affect `EXPLAIN` output for parallel query, see [How Parallel Query Works with SQL Constructs](#aurora-mysql-parallel-query-sql)\.

- The following example demonstrates the difference between a traditional execution plan and a parallel query plan\.
+ The following example demonstrates the difference between a traditional query plan and a parallel query plan\.
 This query is Query 3 from the TPC\-H benchmark\.
 Many of the sample queries throughout this section use the tables from the TPC\-H dataset\.

 ```
 SELECT l_orderkey,